 About The Speaker...

-I am a 60 something retired Architect.
-I spent 71/2 years training, gained my RIBA and then spent two years replacing all the toilets at Paddington Station.
-My career with British Rail was brief.
-I was one of the fortunate ones.
-In 1978 there were no mobile ‘phones, no faxes, no emails.
+But I was one of the fortunate ones.
+In 1978, when I first started work as a mere “Part 1 Student” there were no mobile ‘phones, no faxes, no emails.
 The RIBA gave us five days to respond to any reasonable request for information.
 Email reduced that to 5 minutes, the mobile to 5 seconds.
 I learned to draw using pen & ink, with drawing boards of teak, propped up on brick samples, chipped T-squares , not quite square set squares, and stencils.
 The foreman would call my “sir”, probably spelled “cur” .
-This is a Portrait of the Architect as a Young Man.
-The early years of my career, 1978 to 1984 before AutoCad, in-car-telephones, “Design & Build” and “Project Managers”.
-It was just SO MUCH MORE FUN

 About Their Talks...

-This is a rip-roaring rib tickling absolutely NOT Pevsner on the Medieval Architecture of Hampshire , journey down my memory lane, punctuated with the funny, the dotty and the downright ridiculous.
+This is a rip-roaring rib tickling absolutely NOT ” Pevsner on the Medieval Architecture of Hampshire” , journey down my memory lane, punctuated with the funny, the dotty and the downright ridiculous.

 Fee: